Prof. Fushuan Wen

 Zhejiang University, China

-Fushuan Wen, IEEE Fellow, is an expert in power systems and power economics.
-He has been a professor and doctoral supervisor of Zhejiang University since May 1997, and the first director of the Institute of Electric Power Economy and Information Technology of Zhejiang University since 1999.
-From 2005 to 2010, he was also a distinguished professor of "Pearl River Scholars" in Guangdong Province, Vice President of School of Electric Power, South China University of Technology, and the first director of the Institute of Electric Power Economy and Power Market.
-He is also a professor of Hainan Research Institute of Zhejiang University and Director researcher of Shenzhen Institute of Artificial Intelligence and Robotics.
-He has served as a professor, visiting professor or visiting researcher in more than 10 overseas universities and research institutions, including the National University of Singapore.
+Fushuan Wen, an IEEE Fellow, is an expert in power systems and power economics.
+He has been a professor and doctoral supervisor at Zhejiang University since May 1997 and the first director of the Institute of Electric Power Economy and Information Technology at Zhejiang University since 1999.
+From 2005 to 2010, he was also a distinguished professor of "Pearl River Scholars" in Guangdong Province, Vice President of the School of Electric Power, South China University of Technology, and the first director of the Institute of Electric Power Economy and Power Market.
+He is also a professor at the Hainan Research Institute of Zhejiang University and a director researcher at the Shenzhen Institute of Artificial Intelligence and Robotics.
+He has served as a professor, visiting professor, or visiting researcher at more than 10 overseas universities and research institutions, including the National University of Singapore.
 More than 200 published papers have been included in SCI, more than 670 in EI, more than 780 in Scopus, and more than 17900 cited papers.
-Since 2015, he has been selected as a highly cited scholar in China by Elsevier for 8 consecutive years.
+Since 2015, he has been selected as a highly cited scholar in China by Elsevier for eight consecutive years.
 The research results won the National Natural Science Award in 1997.
-The other 7 achievements won the provincial and ministerial science and technology progress award.
-He has received special government subsidies from The State Council.
+The other seven achievements won the provincial and ministerial science and technology progress awards.
+He has received special government subsidies from the State Council.
 He is editor in chief of Energy Conversion and Economics (SPERI, IET), associate editor of Power Systems Automation magazine, and editorial board member or feature editor of more than 10 other magazines.

 Prof. Hossam Gaber